 Samartzis et al. noted that over an eight-year period approximately two-thirds of patients with Klippel-Feil syndrome had no symptoms.
 Those with a type-I deformity had more axial symptoms while those with type II and type III were the patients who developed myelopathy and radiculopathy.

-The diagnosis and management of patients with KF syndrome is with a multidisciplinary team that includes a neurologist, orthopedic surgeon, pediatrician, nurse practitioner, physical therapist, neurologist and a neurosurgeon among other medical staff personnel.
+The diagnosis and management of patients with KF syndrome is with an interprofessional team that includes a neurologist, orthopedic surgeon, pediatrician, nurse practitioner, physical therapist, neurologist and a neurosurgeon among other medical staff personnel.
 The disorder can be managed non-surgically or surgically, depending on presence of symptoms.
 For patients with functional limitations orthotics and assistive devices may be necessary.
 However, these patients need to be educated about protection of the cervical spine.
 They should not participate in contact sports if there is absolute contraindication given the obvious risk of spinal injury.
 Those with moderate to severe spinal deformity should undergo lifestyle modification

 Several types of surgical procedures are available but the outcomes cannot be guaranteed and there is always the risk of serious complications, thus making it necessary to have an interprofessional team of surgical specialists including neurosurgeons, otolaryngologists, orthopedicians and oro-maxillofacial surgeons managing the patient.
 The outcomes of patients depend on the initial deformity.
 While some patients have no symptoms, a signficant number have myelopathy and neuropathy, which significantly lowers the quality of life.
 (Level V)